 On my last visit, the Gallery arranged for a film crew to tape an interview with Sasamoto.
 Toward the end, someone handed her one of her cameras.
 Guided by a photographer’s instinct, Sasamoto checked the machine without even glancing down at it, as if ready to go out on assignment, just as she had first done some 80 years ago.

-The New Woman Behind the Camera will be on view soon at the National Gallery of Art (dates to be announced).
+The New Woman Behind the Camera will be on view at the National Gallery of Art, October 31, 2021 – January 30, 2022.
 The exhibition catalog is available now.